MalwareLab150/PhantasmM/README.md

 # **Phantasm M - A Destructive Malware**

 **Phantasm M** is an advanced and highly destructive malware that targets Windows systems.
 It encrypts files, corrupts system configurations, damages crucial components, and creates unsettling visual and audio effects, making recovery nearly impossible.
-This malware is designed as a challenge for cybersecurity experts, particularly tailored for the **nFire** YouTube channel, an Italian cybersecurity-focused platform.
+This malware is designed as a challenge for cybersecurity experts, particularly tailored for the **nFire** YouTube channel, an Italian youtube channel.

 ---